Skip to main content

 2D CanvasWorkPieceViewArtifactsRenders workpieces in screen space

-1. DAG-based Scheduling: Instead of sequential stages, artifacts are generated as their dependencies become available.
+1. DAG-based Scheduling: Instead of sequential stages, artifacts are generated as their dependencies become available, enabling parallelism.

-4. Generation IDs: Artifacts are tracked with generation IDs, allowing efficient reuse across document versions.
+4. Generation IDs: Artifacts are tracked with generation IDs, allowing efficient reuse across document versions and stale artifact detection.

-5. Centralized Orchestration: The DagScheduler is the single point of control for task launching and state tracking.
+5. Centralized Orchestration: The DagScheduler is the single point of control for task scheduling; stages handle the mechanics of execution.

 7. Invalidation Tracking: Keys marked dirty before graph rebuild are preserved and re-applied after rebuild.